Dr. Gornto’s innovative Auxano Approach© emphasizes two fundamental long-term changes, giving life to the best version of you.

 The Auxano Approach© focuses on solutions and outcomes in several important areas:

 - Overcome fear and anxiety in life and relationships

 - Enhance peace and balance

 The Auxano Approach© has proven effective for individuals, couples, and groups.
-See Services, Tracks, and Packages to learn more about how Dr. Gornto and his approach can help you.
+See Tracks and Intensives to learn more about how Dr. Gornto and his approach can help you.

 - Addiction (Chemical, Process and Relationship Addiction)

 Choose an option that best fits your current needs and situation.

 - Do I really need therapy?
 I can usually handle my problems.